Charles de Foucauld: Childhood

 Charles pursued his studies at the Saint-Arbogast episcopal school, and went to Strasbourg high school in 1868.
 At the time an introvert and short-tempered, he was often ill and pursued his education thanks to private tuition.

 He spent the summer of 1868 with his aunt, Inès Moitessier, who felt responsible for her nephew.
 Her daughter, Marie Moitessier (later Marie de Bondy), eight years older than Charles, became fast friends with him.
 She was a fervent churchgoer who was very close to Charles, sometimes acting as a maternal figure for him.

-In 1870 the de Morlet family fled the Franco-Prussian War and found refuge in Bern.
+In 1870, the de Morlet family fled the Franco-Prussian War and found refuge in Bern, Switzerland.
 Following the French defeat, the family moved to Nancy in October 1871.
 Charles had four years of secular highschool left.
 Jules Duvaux was a teacher of his, and he bonded with fellow student Gabriel Tourdes.
 Both students had a passion for classical literature, and Gabriel remained, according to Charles, one of the "two incomparable friends" of his life.
 His education in a secular school developed nurtured patriotic sentiment, alongside a mistrust for the German Empire.
 His First Communion took place on 28 April 1872, and his confirmation at the hands of Monseigneur Joseph-Alfred Foulon in Nancy followed shortly thereafter.

 In October 1873, when he was 15, whilst in a Rhetoric class, he began to distance himself from the faith before becoming agnostic.
 He later affirmed, "The philosophers are all in discord.
 I spent twelve years not denying and believing nothing, despairing of the truth, not even believing in God.
 No proof to me seemed evident."
-This loss of the faith was accompanied by uneasiness; Charles found himself to be "all selfishness, all impiousness, all evil desire, I was as though distraught".On 11 April 1874, his cousin Marie married Olivier de Bondy.
+This loss of the faith was accompanied by uneasiness; Charles found himself to be "all selfishness, all impiousness, all evil desire, I was as though distraught".

+On 11 April 1874, his cousin Marie married Olivier de Bondy.
 A few months later, on 12 August 1874, Charles obtained his baccalauréat with the distinction "mention bien" (equivalent to magna cum laude).